prismamec/prisma-welcome/README.md

-prisma-welcome
+Prisma Welcome
 ==============

-The Prisma Welcome utility provides a simple interface for accessing all the relevant information for a new user of Prisma.
+The Prisma Welcome utility provides a simple interface for accessing to Prisma Cloud.

 Current Version:0.3